 How to cook Japanese short grain rice on a stove

-The first step to making a delicious homemade fried rice is cooking rice on a stove.
+The first step to making a delicious eggless fried rice is cooking rice on a stove or in a rice cooker.
 Before we even jump in, let me start this off by saying that day old rice ALWAYS works best for fried rice.
 However, here are the additional steps to make short grain Japanese rice on a stove:

 Rinse rice before cooking

 - This removes the outer layer of starch from the rice and will help prevent any rice clumping together.